PixelMEDIA/idiomatic-css/README.md

 # Principles of writing consistent, idiomatic CSS

 The following document outlines a reasonable style guide for CSS development.
-It is not meant to be prescriptive and I do not wish to impose my style preferences on other people's code.
-However, these guidelines do strongly encourage the use of existing, common, sensible patterns.
+These guidelines do strongly encourage the use of existing, common, sensible patterns.
+This was forked from <a href="https://github.com/necolas/idiomatic-css">idiomatic-css</a> and is meant to be used as a guideline for the developers at my work.

 This is a living document and new ideas are always welcome.
-Please contribute.
+Please fork and contribute if you'd like to see changes.